-Coming Soon: Cats - Philadelphia PA
+Coming Soon: DEAR EVEN HANSEN - PHILADELPHIA PA

-CATS - PHILADELPHIA PA
+DEAR EVAN HANSEN - PHILADELPHIA PA

 The Forrest is a quintessential "road house", used primarily by touring theatre and dance companies.
 It was built in 1927 to compete with rival A.L.
 Erlanger’s planned new playhouse at Market and 21st Streets.
 The Shuberts intended the new playhouse--named after Edwin Forrest, the great Philadelphia born tragic actor of the nineteenth century--to surpass Erlanger's new theatre in terms of size and splendor.